 Christian Service

-During the 2023-2024 academic year, students will be asked to complete a total of 20 hours.
-At least 10 service hours by January 9 & 10, which are the days before Midterm Exams and 10 additional hours by April 22 & 23 the days we return from April break.
-Adhering to these dates is important to help both students and teachers wrap up each semester.
-Students will submit their verification forms to their Religion teacher on that day.
+During the academic year, students will be asked to complete a total of 20 hours.
+At least 10 service hours for first semester and 10 hours by the end of second semester.
 Verification forms can be found here.
 A hard copy of the verification sheet needs to be handed in, not emailed to your teacher.
 Students are asked to choose an organization from those listed below (or another non-profit organization that has been approved) to which they would like to be of service.
 Suggested organizations to be of service include the following:

 • Special Olympics